craignicol/codecraftuk-sessions/architecting-teams.md

 As a general point, I'm thinking of a team as "the people you work regularly with, usually daily".

-1. How do you keep track of your team's goals?
-And the company goals?
+1. How do you keep track of your team and the company goals?
 1. How does your team manage risk to and changes to those goals?
 1. What makes a great team?
-1. What do you change about your current team?
+1. What would you change about your current team?
 1. What makes you feel unsafe in a team?
 1. How well would your current team survive a conflict?
 1. Should teams change when projects change?